LeeXuanHua/Spring-Boot-Microservices/LearningSummary.md

 ### Fault Tolerance
 - Fault Tolerance is used to handle the failure of a service

-### Messaging / Message Broker
-- Messaging is used to communicate between microservices

 ### Distributed Session
 - Distributed Session is used to manage the session of all the microservices